-New Patient Information: Autonomic Dysfunction (AD) Clinic
+New Patient Information: Dysautonomia Clinic

 Patients are typically referred from their current subspecialist (e.g., neurologist, cardiologist, rheumatologist or physiatrist) or are seeking a second opinion.
 Many have already had extensive evaluations by the time they are seen in our clinic.
 Navigating the medical system can be challenging.
-The information on this page is provided to help determine if an appointment at the Johns Hopkins All Children’s AD clinic is appropriate for you or your child.
+The information on this page is provided to help determine if an appointment at the Johns Hopkins All Children’s Dysautonomia clinic is appropriate for your child.

 What We Need Before Your First Appointment